wilfreddenton/unsafe-perform.io/posts/2022-02-21-should-bitfinex-get-the-coins.md

 These are similar to a stock buybacks and in theory should boost the price of the coin and provide profit to users who helped recapitalize iFinex in the initial sale.

-US Citizens were not able to participate in the sale and cannot trade the tokens on centralized exchanges.
-They can however trade for them using DeFi applications[^leo-whitepaper].
+US Citizens were not able to participate in the sale and cannot trade for the tokens on centralized exchanges.
+While they can trade for them using DeFi applications, I'd expect very few US citizens have actually done so[^leo-whitepaper].

 In February 2021, Tether payed a "slap on the wrist" $18.5 million fine and walked away without having to admit wrongdoing.
 This was most likely not the outcome the AG desired but she did force them to provide a transparency report[^ag-gg].
 Now, on the official Tether website there is a breakdown of the reserves.
 Actual hard cash makes up only 6% of the reserves and nearly 50% of the reserves are labeled as "commercial paper". iFinex does not disclose which companies issued the debt making it impossible to tell if the paper is more than something to wipe your ass with.
 This breakdown came not from a proper financial audit but from the "assurance opinion" of a company called Moore Cayman[^opacity].

 Despite the release of this opaque transparency report, Tether continues to maintain its peg to the Dollar.
 It seems that the market relies so heavily on the conveniences of Tether that it is content to ignore the red flags and look the other way.
 Tether is Schrödinger’s Coin.
 We don't want the vault to be empty, so we don't look in it.

-Now, a year after the agreement, the DOJ announces they have control of the stolen funds from the 2016 hack.
+Now, a year after the agreement, the Department of Justice announces they have control of the stolen funds from the 2016 hack.
 Both RRT and LEO spiked on the news:

 ![leo price](assets/leo-price.png)